upgrade/frontend-challenge/INTRODUCTION.md

 a schema validation file (/schema/index.js) for the input validations.

 ## Components structure
-I follow atomic design.
-Thus, I keep atomic components in the atoms folder and components that reuse atomic components in the components folder
+I follow the atomic design.
+Thus, I keep atomic components in the atoms folder and components that reuse atomic components in the components folder.